simpledatatools/onetable/README.md

 - Run ```python3 manage.py createsuperuser``` to create an admin user
 - Run ```python3 manage.py runserver``` for start the local server
 - The project should be running now at http://127.0.0.1:8000/
+- The admin panel should be running now at http://127.0.0.1:8000/admin

 Please note that the project does rely on some third party services, such as Mailgun for registration and password reset.
 Please reach out to us if you need help setting up or configuring these third parties while you are using or exploring the platform.
+You may want to test at first using an admin superuser noted in the process above, so you do not need to go through the user verification process by email.

 --------------